-R # Time VRF Violation Severity Levels (CIP-011-1) Horizon Lower VSL Moderate VSL High VSL Severe VSL R1 Operations Planning Medium N/A The Responsible Entity has implemented a BES Cyber System Information protection program which includes one or more methods to identify BES Cyber System Information and has identified deficiencies but did not assess or correct the deficiencies.
-(1.1) OR The Responsible Entity has implemented a BES Cyber System Information protection program The Responsible Entity has not documented or implemented a BES Cyber System Information protection program (R1). which includes one or more methods to identify BES Cyber System Information but did not identify,
+R # Time VRF Violation Severi ty Levels (CIP-011-1) Horizon Lower VSL Moderate VSL High VSL Severe VSL R1 Operations Planning Medium N/A The Responsible Entity has implemented a BES Cyber System Information protection program which includes one or more methods to identify BES Cyber System Information and has identified deficiencies but did not assess or correct the deficiencies.
+(1.1) OR The Responsible Entity has implemented a BES Cyber System Information protection program which includes one or more methods to identify BES Cyber System Information but did not identify, assess, or correct the The Responsible Entity has not documented or implemented a BES Cyber System Information protection program (R1).